-Course: Information, Digital Media and Technology
+Course: Information and Digital Technology Board Developed Course 2 or 4 Preliminary and/or HSC units in total

-2 or 4 Preliminary and/or HSC units in total Category B for Australian Tertiary Admission Rank (ATAR)
+Category B for Australian Tertiary Admission Rank (ATAR)

 This course is accredited for the HSC and provides students with the opportunity to obtain nationally recognised vocational training.
 This is known as dual accreditation.
 To gain a full qualification, students must achieve all competencies.
 Partial completion will lead to a statement of attainment towards the qualification.
+This qualification reflects the role of individuals who are competent in a range of Information and Communications Technology (ICT) roles, including animation, basic cloud computing, basic cyber awareness, digital media skills, generalist IT support services, networking, programming, systems and web development.
+Individuals who work in these fields apply broad sets of skills, including foundational knowledge in critical thinking and customer service skills, to support a range of technologies, processes, procedures, policies, people and clients in a variety of work contexts.

-Information and Communications Technology (ICT 5.0)
+Information and Communications Technology TP (ICT 6.0)

-Units of Competency
+Units of Competency:

-Core
+6 Core